Qiqihar: Second Sino-Japanese War

-In 1931, Japan used a false flag attack, remembered as the September 18 Incident, to justify moving its Guandong Army to capture major cities in Northeast China that month, starting with Shenyang, Changchun, then Jilin City.
-General Ma Zhanshan was ordered to act as Governor and Military Commander-in-chief of Heilongjiang Province on October 10, 1931.
-General Ma declined a Japanese ultimatum to surrender Qiqihar on November 15.
-However, after the loss of Jiangqiao Campaign, the Japanese began their occupation of Qiqihar on November 19, 1931.
+In 1931, Japan used a false flag attack, known as the September 18 Incident, to justify moving its Guandong Army to capture major cities in Northeast China that month, starting with Shenyang, Changchun, then Jilin City.
+General Ma Zhanshan was ordered to act as Governor and Military Commander-in-chief of Heilongjiang Province on 10 October.
+General Ma declined a Japanese ultimatum to surrender Qiqihar on 15 November.
+However, after their success in the Jiangqiao campaign, the Japanese began their occupation of Qiqihar on 19 November.
 Liaoning fell in December, and Harbin in February; the puppet Manchukuo government of the Japanese-occupied territory under General Zhang Jinghui established Qiqihar as its administrative center and of Longjiang province.
-Qiqihar became a major military base for Guandong Army and its economic importance also grew rapidly.
+Qiqihar became a major military base for the Guandong Army and its economic importance also grew rapidly.
 During the occupation, the Imperial Japanese Army established Unit 516 in Qiqihar for research into chemical warfare.
 A major mustard gas tank left over from the Second Sino-Japanese War buried underground was accidentally damaged in August 2003, causing 43 injuries and one death.

 Modern era

 After the defeat of Japan, the Democratic Regime Qiqihar Municipal Government was established, under the administration of Nenjiang Province.
-Japanese forces in Northeast China surrendered to the Soviet Union while other Japanese forces in the rest of China surrendered to the United States.
+Japanese forces in Northeast China surrendered to the Soviet Union while other Japanese forces in the rest of China surrendered to the Nationalist government.
 From March to May, Soviet troops progressively withdrew from their positions, giving the People's Liberation Army more notice than the National Revolutionary Army so that the former could occupy more positions in the context of the Chinese Civil War.
 Qiqihar was controlled by the Communists on April 24, 1946, along with other important regional cities like Changchun, Jilin City, and Harbin.
 Qiqihar was established as the capital of Heilongjiang Province after the foundation of People's Republic of China in 1949.
-However, since Songjiang Province was merged into Heilongjiang Province, the provincial capital was transferred to Harbin in 1954.
-During the first five-year plan of China from 1951 to 1956, many factories including Beiman Special Steel Co. and China First Heavy Industries were aid-constructed by the Soviet Union in Fularji District, making Qiqihar an important center of equipment manufacturing industry in Northeast China.
+However, after Songjiang Province was merged into Heilongjiang Province, the provincial capital was transferred to Harbin in 1954.
+During the first five-year plan of China from 1951 to 1956, many factories including Beiman Special Steel Co. and China First Heavy Industries were aid-constructed by the Soviet Union in Fularji District, making Qiqihar an important centre of equipment manufacturing industry in Northeast China.
 In 1984, Qiqihar was designated to be one of the 13 Larger Municipalities in China by the General Office of the State Council.

 Geography

-Qiqihar City sits on a land area of 42,289 square kilometers at an altitude of 100–500 meters, with an average elevation of 146 meters.
+Qiqihar City occupies a land area of 42,289 square kilometers at an altitude of 100–500 meters, with an average elevation of 146 meters.